mao-code/CS5470_SYSML/assignment_2/README.md

    - Answer to the MCQs using the format – section, MCQ #, answer.
 [10%]

 2. **Code including:**
    - scheduler.py file with the CFS scheduler.
+If you modify the vLLM server script, attach it as well.
+We will execute your server script.
 [40%]

 3. **Data files with benchmark results** [10%]